Garbii1/recommendation-engine-project/README.md

         *   User cohort analysis.
  *   **User-Facing Visualization (Optional):** Implement features explaining *why* an item was recommended (e.g., "Because you liked X", "Similar users also liked Y", "Based on your interest in Z category").
 Could involve simple tags or more complex visualizations.
     *   Utilize charting libraries (e.g., Chart.js, Plotly, D3.js on the frontend; Matplotlib/Seaborn on the backend for generating static charts/reports).
-*   **Integration Capabilities:**
-    *   Design the API to be easily integrated into existing e-commerce platforms or content streaming services.
-    *   Consider providing embeddable widgets or SDKs.

 ## Author